IDMIL/MappEMG/README.md

 ## Running the client

 In order to start processing your EMG data, you should start running a client.
-To do so, firtly make sure that the server is running.
+To do so, firstly make sure that the server is running.
 To accomplish that you can refer to [this](#running-the-server) part of the read me.
 Once the server is running, you should run the `client.py` file, which is under the MappEMG directory.
 Run it in a new terminal.
 Note that if you are using VS code you should run it with the "run without debugging" option from the above menu.

 Once `client.py` is running, you should answer the questions from the prompt: